 - Add the chilled butter to the flour mixture and work it through using the tip of your fingers, rubbing the butter with the flour until you get a wet sand-like texture.
 If your kitchen is hot and the butter is melting, stop and place the bowl in the fridge for 15 minutes and then start rubbing the butter and flour again.

-- Dip a 2.5-inch cookie cutter in the flour and then push it straight in the dough, do not twist the cutter when cutting the scones; doing so will prevent the scones from rising as tall.
+- Dip a 2-inch or 2.5-inch biscuit cutter in the flour and then push it straight in the dough, do not twist the cutter when cutting the scones; doing so will prevent the scones from rising as tall.
 Form a disc from the dough scrap, and you can cut out two or three more scones; these scones will not rise as tall as the first cut scones, and that’s normal.